peterhry/peterhrynkow.com/_drafts/component-api.md

 It’s no secret that component-based design systems improve user experience by increasing visual and functional consistency.
 That being said, users often want to customize the appearance and behaviour of components.
 How do you reconcile these two opposing ideas?

+🧘‍♀️🗿

 Should a component enforce visual consistency by restricting access to its template and styles, or give the consumer options for overriding its appearance?

 Is it the role of technology or people to police consistency?

-The right answer to this question really boils down to whether your component library prioritizes flexibility or customization.
+I think the answer to this question boils down to whether your component library prioritizes flexibility or customization.

 If customization is supported, to what degree should a component allow the consumer to override its appearance?

 Should a component allow its internal elements to be styled directly or only allow the consumer to choose a predefined theme (i.e. light, dark)?

-Should a component allow any part of its template to be customized?

 TBC